AmiraAli23/Machine-Learning/README.md

 ### Data Pre-Processing

-We first import `StandardScaler` from `sklearn.preprocessing` and fit the training data.
+We first imported `StandardScaler` from `sklearn.preprocessing` and fitted the training data.

 ````python